THE FUJIFILM X100V: real life review

 The FUJIFILM X100V is equipped with a 26 MP X-Trans CMOS IV sensor which is APS-C ans is shared with the X-E4, XT-3, X-PRO3, and the XT-30.
 Some of you may already be familiar with the capabilities of this sensor, which grants 12 of stops dynamic range and usable images even at high ISO (up to 10.000 if properly edited).

--1/-0.6 pending on the light, and I have been always able to quickly recover the shadow by lifting them up of about 1/1.5 stop.
+I always shoot in AP mode with the exposure compensation set at -1/-0.6 pending on the light, and I have been always able to quickly recover the shadow by lifting them up of about 1/1.5 stop.
 The image starts quality to fall apart past 4000 ISO, the point where noise in the recovered shadows starts to be noticeable.

-From my personal perspective, I don’t mind high noise, as content to me is more relevant than image quality (
+From my personal perspective, I don’t mind high noise, as content to me is more relevant than image quality (a meaningless photo with high image quality remains a meaningless photo).

-6400 ISO, I could still recover some details from the shadow, but, as expected, not as much as when shooting at lower ISO.
+At 6400 ISO, I could still recover some details from the shadow, but, as expected, not as much as when shooting at lower ISO.
 Some of you may not agree, but I found to get more usable images at high ISO with the FUJIFILM X100V than with my Canon EOS R, since the noise is much more enjoyable on the little APS-C sensor than on the Canon’s 30MP (which in many cases rendered in awful colored banding toward the edges of the frame).

 Being a person that shoots a lot in low light condition, I was greatly satisfied by the performance of the X100V sensor.